Careers

 Oregon Natural Desert Association (ONDA) is a nonprofit conservation organization dedicated to protecting, defending and restoring Oregon’s high desert.

-For details on how to apply, see position description.
-Applications will be reviewed on a rolling basis, with a deadline of Friday, April 12, 2024 at 5:00 PM Pacific Time.
+For more details and how to apply, see the full position description.
+The application deadline is Friday, February 27, 2026 at 5:00 p.m.
+Pacific Time.

 Sign up for our e-newsletter, or follow ONDA on LinkedIn, Twitter, or Facebook, to be the first to hear when we have open positions.
 If you are interested in volunteering with ONDA, please fill out our volunteer application form.